locomotive-agency/SEODeploy/README.md

 See the [docs](https://locomotive-agency.github.io/SEODeploy/) folder for more information.

+!!! warning
-This library should be considered Alpha software and not used as a dependable solution.
+    This library should be considered beta software and not used as a dependable solution without thorough testing.
 Expect bugs.

 ## Inspiration for some parts taken from:
 * https://github.com/AlejandroGonzalR/jenkins-vue/tree/master/jenkins/scripts